 - You are required to wear a mask on arrival and when not seated in place.
 So when you are moving around, mixing/interacting with each other, you need to put the mask back on.

 - If you are unwell and could have Covid, you must not attend.

-Life drawing at Bunya House in Brisbane’s north-west at Arana Hills is relaxed, fun, social and addictive!
+Our life drawing group is a warm, inclusive group and the models are sourced through an agency, guaranteeing high quality.
 Life drawing is wonderful for limbering up the brain and shaking out the cobwebs.
 It is challenging at first, but as you build your skills you will feel great satisfaction in seeing your work develop.
-I especially like working with people who learned somewhere along the line that they ‘can’t draw’ to help them build their drawing muscle.
-Tuition and regular practice can turn around the ‘I can’t’ message very quickly.

-All levels of skill are welcome: you can choose to come for a tutored or untutored session on Thursday evenings.
-It’s a welcoming environment where you can build your skills at your own pace, enjoy catching up with other creatives, and give back time to yourself after the mid-week work hump.
-The two hours cover warm up poses, and a longer pose in the second hour.
+All levels of skill are welcome: It’s a welcoming environment where you can build your skills at your own pace, enjoy catching up with other creatives, and give back time to yourself after the mid-week work hump.
+The two hours cover a mix of short and medium poses, up to 20 minutes long.
 This means you get the best of both worlds: being able to hone in and develop your work, while also keeping your mark-making alive and expressive.

 Find out how to book and pay here

 Thursday evenings (both tutored and untutored): 7pm-9pm

 Occasional Saturday afternoons untutored: 2-4pm Summer months, and 1-3pm Winter months.

 When you complete form below, I’ll give you more information.
 We draw in Arana Hills, a north-west Brisbane suburb about 13km from the city centre.